fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/workload-prioritization.md

 ```

 When services are resource constrained and concurrency limits are being applied,
-it's often crucial to preserve key user-experience by gracefully degrading
+it is often crucial to preserve key user-experience by gracefully degrading
 application behavior.
 Graceful degradation allows prioritizing business critical
 features while throttling background workloads and less critical features.
 For
 instance, for an e-commerce application, the ability to check out a shopping